Menu

 If possible, the patient should be given hearing protection.
 If a post-traumatic stress disorder does occur, the prognosis is good if professional treatment is started without delay.

 Attribution/Source(s): This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
-Originally authored by Deutsches Aerzteblatt International and published on 2011/01/21, this content may have been edited for style, clarity, or brevity.
-NOTE: Disabled World does not provide any warranties or endorsements related to this article.
+Originally authored by Deutsches Aerzteblatt International and published on 21 Jan 2011, this content may have been edited for style, clarity, or brevity.